 Just like we cannot feel the motion of the plane, in the same manner, the gigantic space ride of Earth is also unperceived.
 The reason is that spinning and orbital speeds of the Earth stay the same and constant with us, as a result, we do not feel any acceleration.
 Simply put, If Earth rotates then we and all the other things on Earth are rotating with it at and at the same speed.
 This is the reason why we don’t feel any acceleration.

 If there is any change in the orbital speed of the earth then we would certainly feel that motion.

 So why does Earth spins so constantly without any interruptions?

 Simply because there is no hindrance to the Earth from doing so.
-To grasp this we need to understand Newton’s 1st law of motion.
+To grasp this understanding, we need to first understand Newton’s 1st law of motion.
 According to this law- an object in motion will remain in motion until or unless acted upon by an external or unbalanced force.
-In other words, Earth will remain in the same motion or acceleration unless some force exerts on it.
+Simply put, the Earth will remain in the same motion or acceleration unless some force exerts on it.

 Until then let’s enjoy the incredible journey of our Earth.